On the symplectic type of isomorphims of the p-torsion of elliptic curves: Our approach to the problem of determining the symplectic type

-Therefore, currently there are no symplectic criteria available in the literature for the following types of reduction at $\ell$: \begin{itemize} \item the tame case $\ell \neq 3$, $e=3$ when \cite[Proposition~A.2]{HK2002} does not apply; \item the wild case $\ell=e=3$; \item the tame case $\ell \neq 2$, $e=4$; \item the wild case $\ell = 2$ and $e=4$; \item the case of good reduction: any $\ell$ and $e=1$; \item also, Theorem~\ref{T:Wilde24} part~(2) contains a procedure to detect the symplectic type when $(2/p) = -1$ via the `simple formula' $\upsilon_2(\Delta_m(E)) \equiv \upsilon_2(\Delta_m(E')) \pmod{3}$ whilst Theorems~\ref{T:mainWilde8}~and~\ref{T:mainWilde12} do not contain an analogous formula. \end{itemize} Thus, to fully complete item (II) in Section~\ref{S:localApproach} we have to prove a symplectic criterion or a `simple formula' in each of the missing cases described above.
+We conclude that there are no symplectic criteria available in the literature when \begin{itemize} \item the curves have mixed reduction types, more precisely, $E/\Q_\ell$ has potentially good reduction while $E'/\Q_\ell$ has potentially multiplicative reduction; \end{itemize} and when both curves have potentially good reduction in the following cases: \begin{itemize} \item the tame case $\ell \neq 3$, $e=3$ when \cite[Proposition~A.2]{HK2002} does not apply; \item the wild case $\ell=e=3$; \item the tame case $\ell \neq 2$, $e=4$; \item the wild case $\ell = 2$ and $e=4$; \item the case of good reduction: any $\ell$ and $e=1$; \item also, Theorem~\ref{T:Wilde24} part~(2) contains a procedure to detect the symplectic type when $(2/p) = -1$ via the `simple formula' $\upsilon_2(\Delta_m(E)) \equiv \upsilon_2(\Delta_m(E')) \pmod{3}$ whilst Theorems~\ref{T:mainWilde8}~and~\ref{T:mainWilde12} do not contain an analogous formula. \end{itemize} Thus, to fully complete item (II) in Section~\ref{S:localApproach} we have to prove a symplectic criterion or a `simple formula' in each of the missing cases described above.
 To complete (I) we need to understand, for every type of reduction of $E$, when the symplectic type of all $G_{\Q_\ell}$-module isomorphisms $\phi : E[p] \to E'[p]$ is the same.
 This may, for example, result in restrictions on the prime $\ell$ or on the invariants $c_4$, $c_6$ and $\Delta_m$ attached to a minimal model of $E/\Q_\ell$.
 A summary of these restrictions together with a reference for the statement to the corresponding criterion can be found in Table~\ref{Table:CriteriaList}.